EkthaReddy/EkthaReddy/README.md

 ### Want to know more about me ?
-Check out the [linkedIn account](www.linkedin.com/in/ekthareddy) for projects and certification I have completed or currently doing.
+Check out the linkedIn account at [www.linkedin.com/in/ekthareddy](#) for projects and certification I have completed or currently doing.

-Make sure to visit the [YouTube channel](www.youtube.com/@Codopro) for Verilog Codes, Verilog projects and Podcasts to be a version 7.0
+Make sure to visit the YouTube channel at [www.youtube.com/@Codopro](#) for Verilog Codes, Verilog projects and Podcasts to be a version 7.0